-Educational buildings are still shut down due to the coronavirus pandemic, but class is in session when The Real Housewives of Potomac kicks off its new season on Aug.
+Note: Educational buildings are still shut down due to the coronavirus pandemic, but class is in session when The Real Housewives of Potomac which kicked off its new season on Aug.
 2. That’s because John Hopkins University professor and political commentator Dr. Wendy Osefo is the show’s newly minted Housewife, and judging from the previews she won’t be the slightest bit afraid to school her fellow cast members when need be.

 We caught up with the professor to get her hot take on joining the series, how she jived with the other women, and which of her three event planners she’s using at the moment.
 Read on for all of her thoughts on real-life politics versus Housewives politics, how she’s hoping to change the conversation about what a stereotypical professor looks like, and how the Black Lives Matter movement could be reflected back from the show (which filmed last year), when the ladies return.